Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Preliminary

 To capture spatiotemporal correlation in video generation, recent models~\cite{wan2025,kong2024hunyuanvideo,genmo2024mochi,yang2024cogvideox} use 3D dense attention, which computes interactions between all token pairs.
 Given $n$ tokens with embedding dimension $d$, attention is computed as:

 where $\mQ, \mK, \mV \in \R^{n \times d}$ are the query, key, and value matrices.
-The attention matrix $\mQ \mK^\top$ has size $n \times n$, leading to $\mathcal{O}(n^2)$ time and memory complexity.
-While techniques like FlashAttention~\cite{dao2022flashattention,dao2023flashattention2} reduce memory complexity, the quadratic time complexity remains a bottleneck, especially for long or high-resolution videos.
-As a result, designing more efficient attention mechanisms is crucial for scaling video diffusion models.
+The computation of $\mQ\mK^T$ incurs $\mathcal{O}(n^2)$ time and memory complexity.
+While FlashAttention~\cite{dao2022flashattention,dao2023flashattention2} series reduce memory overhead, the quadratic time complexity remains a bottleneck, especially for long or high-resolution videos.
+Thus, designing more efficient attention mechanisms is vital for scaling video diffusion models.

 To mitigate this computational burden, sparse attention restricts interactions to a subset of token pairs.
 Formally, this is achieved by adding a sparsity mask $\mM \in \{-\infty, 0\}^{n \times n}$ to the attention logits: